 - a.
-All students are required to participate in classroom-based learning - b.
-Remote learning support will be provided for students with specific medical needs according to our student accommodation process. - i.
-The accommodation process will include documentation from the family's medical health professional, a review of restrictions and development of a plan by school team, division supports and family. - ii.
-Initial questions about student accommodation should be directed to the school Principal. - c.
-SRPSD will have a contingency plan to transition to remote learning should webe directed to suspend classes - i.
+All students are expected to participate in classroom-based learning. - b.
+Remote learning will be provided to students with medical needs that prevent their attendance at school. - c.
+Online Learning is available to students who choose to learn from home and whose family is prepared to commit student and family time, energy and resources on a daily basis to a new learning platform. - d.
+SRPSD has a contingency plan to transition to remote learning should the division be directed to suspend classes - i.
 All students will be expected to engage in ongoing learning and outcome achievement. - ii.
-Full Saskatchewan Curriculum will be delivered during remote learning. - iii.
-Schools will standardize regarding each schools' choice of remote learning and communication platforms to provide consistency for families (SeeSaw in Early Years and rest of school uses either the Google Suite (Google Classroom, Google Meet, etc.) or the Microsoft Suite (Microsoft Teams and related) - iv.
-Multiple modes of delivery and pedagogical strategies will be implemented to

-- meet the learning needs of students, along with, the requirements to access resources (i.e. online, paper, etc.) - v.
-Specialized therapies, professional assessments and unique transitions that can't be provided virtually may be provided face-to-face. - vi.
+Saskatchewan Curriculum will be delivered during remote learning. - iii.
+Schools will standardize regarding each schools' choice of remote learning and communication platforms to provide consistency for families (SeeSaw in Early Years and rest of school uses either the Google Suite (Google Classroom, Google Meet, etc.) or the Microsoft Suite (Microsoft Teams and related). - iv.
+Multiple modes of delivery and pedagogical strategies will be implemented to meet the learning needs of students, along with, the requirements to access resources (i.e. online, paper, etc.). - v.
+Specialized therapies, professional assessments and unique transitions that can't be provided virtually may be provided face-to-face.

+- vi.
 Teachers shall not be responsible for the planning of both classroom-based and remote learning programming.
-However, teachers will have a responsibility for students on short-term absences as outlined in 5c. - d.
+However, teachers will have a responsibility for students on short-term absences as outlined later in the document. - e.
 All staff will report to their assigned work site. - i.
-Individuals with particular needs will collaborate with their supervisor and division personnel in the accommodation process. - e.
-We will emphasize the importance of proper personal hygiene practices. - f.
+Individuals with particular needs will collaborate with their supervisorand division personnel in the accommodation process. - f.
+We will emphasize the importance of proper personal hygiene practices. - g.
 To limit physical contact: - i.
-Each school team and workplace shall consult the Re-Open Saskatchewan Guidelines and review their procedures and operations in order to make any necessary adjustments to minimize physical contact between individuals throughout the day. - ii.
-Each school team shall review processes and procedures to arrange for: - Teacher and class cohorting, with a focus on cohorting teachers to a limited number of students and keeping students in one cohort as much as possible. - o in elementary school settings, students' cohorts will be the classroom; - o in high school settings where cohorting is more complex, schools are encouraged to find creative solutions to move students in cohorts where possible and this will include the potential for alternative timetables - Staggered times whenever possible for start and end times and for recess, lunch or breaks. - iii.
-Teachers will arrange their learning environments for front-facing instruction as directed by the Chief Medical Health Officer and any exceptions need the approval of Public Health. - Written requests for exceptions will be made by the teacher through the Principal and Superintendent Michaud who will forward the request to Public Health. - g.
+Each school team and workplace shall consult the Re-Open Saskatchewan Primary and Secondary Educational Institution Guidelines and the government's Safe Schools Plan and review their procedures and operations in order to make any necessary adjustments to minimize physical contact between individuals throughout the day. - ii.
+Each school team shall review processes and procedures to arrange for: - Teacher and class cohorting, with a focus on cohorting teachers to a limited number of students and keeping students in one cohort as much as possible. - In elementary school settings, students' cohorts will be the classroom. - In high school settings where cohorting is more complex, schools are encouraged to find creative solutions to move students in cohorts where possible and this will include the potential for alternative timetables. - Staggered times whenever possible for start and end times and for recess, lunch or breaks. - Teachers will arrange their learning environments for front facing instruction as directed by the Chief Medical Health Officer and any exceptions need the approval of Public Health.
+The following are situations where front-facing instruction have been deemed as exemptions by Public Health, taking into consideration that all other safety conditions are in place (e.g., physical distancing, cohorts of students, etc.): - Physical education - Science labs - Early years play-based environment - Group instruction, such as guided reading - Student supports and interventions done in groups

+Written request for exceptions in other circumstances will be made by the teacher through the Principal and Superintendent Michaud who will forward the request to Public Health.

+- h.
 To limit the sharing of materials and equipment: - i.
-Each school team and workplace shall consult the Re-Open Saskatchewan

-Guidelines and review their procedures and operations in order to make any necessary adjustments to minimize use of materials and equipment by multiple people. - h.
+Each school team and workplace shall consult the Re-Open Saskatchewan Guidelines and review their procedures and operations in order to make any necessary adjustments to minimize use of materials and equipment by multiple people. - i.
 To encourage the prevention of transmission and the learning of new COVID-19 protocols in school: